 Introduction

 The Lea Valley Walk is 50 mile route following the River Lea from Luton to the Thames by way of London’ former market garden valley.
-Prince Charles has described the Lee Valley as “a classic example of what could be done with derelict land if impetus and determination was there”.
-Now the greening is continuing with the Olympic Games due to be held in the valley’s last derelict stretch.
+The King, when Prince of Wales, described the Lea Valley as ‘a classic example of what could be done with derelict land if impetus and determination was there’.
+The greening continued with the Olympic Games being held in the valley’s last derelict stretch.

 Lea or Lee